-Casey Fleming's response
+Casey Fleming's response:

 Imagine our bodies, healthy or sick or momentarily struggling, as the light of God.